- This event has passed.

 May 16, 2022 @ 6:15 pm - 8:45 pm

 Nothing beats a home-cooked meal shared with family!
 And this is what inspires our Family Style Cookery Classes, a fun, laid-back homestyle cooking experience.
 Here, you will learn to prepare different dishes and then enjoy them with people who, like you, fuel our mission of supporting refugee and migrant chefs on their journey to integration.
 It’s a cookery class with a conscience, like they say!

-Your class will be led by our wonderful Chef Shiddiqur from Bangladesh at the Cooking It Cookery School in Bristol.
+Your class on the 16th May will be led by our wonderful Chef Shiddiqur from Bangladesh at Cooking It!

 A sample menu of the dishes that will be taught include:

 - Begun Bhaji (Fried aubergine)

 - Traditional Bangladeshi Salad